-16 A head may refuse to disclose a record where the disclosure could reasonably be expected to prejudice the defence of Canada or of any foreign state allied or associated with Canada or be injurious to the detection, prevention or suppression of espionage, sabotage or terrorism and shall not disclose any such record without the prior approval of the Executive Council.
+Detence 16 A head may refuse to disclose a record where the disclosure could reasonably be expected to prejudice the defence of Canada or of any foreign state allied or associated with Canada or be injurious to the detection, prevention or suppression of espionage, sabotage or terrorism and shall not disclose any such record without the prior approval of the Executive Council.

-Third party
+(a) prejudice significantly the competitive position or interfere significantly with the contractual or other negotiations of a person, group of persons, or organization;

-- 17(1) A head shall refuse to disclose a record that reveals a trade secret or scientific, technical, commercial, financial or labour relations information, supplied in confidence implicitly or explicitly, where the disclosure could reasonably be expected to - (a) prejudice significantly the competitive position or interfere significantly with the contractual or other negotiations of a person, group of persons, or organization; - (b) result in similar information no longer being supplied to the institution where it is in the public interest that similar information continue to be so supplied; or - (c) result in undue loss or gain to any person, group, committee or financial institution or agency.
+(b) result in similar information no longer being supplied to the institution where it is in the public interest that similar information continue to be so supplied; or

-Consent to
+(c) result in undue loss or gain to any person. group, committee or financial institution or agency.